New Jersey Real Estate Leads

 Six Years of Runway, Pulled From Day One

 New Jersey runs the slowest judicial-foreclosure timeline in the country.
-The average case takes 2,041 days from filing to sheriff's sale.
-That's a six-year window where the homeowner is reachable, the property is in legal limbo, and the right investor can close.
-We pull every foreclosure complaint, divorce filing, and probate petition from New Jersey Superior Court the day it's docketed, then deliver it to one subscriber per county.
+The average case takes 2,041 days from filing to sheriff's sale (Source: ATTOM Q1 2026 Foreclosure Market Report).
+That's a multi-year window where the homeowner is reachable, the property is in legal limbo, and the right investor can close.
+We pull every foreclosure complaint, tax-sale filing, and estate petition from New Jersey courts the day it's docketed, then deliver it to one subscriber per county.

 New Jersey Counties We Cover